 Composer - Performer - Sound Designer

-(Ravello Records, RR7954, March 2017)
+(Ravello Records, RR7954, 2017)

 The CD includes music for solo instruments and Kyma processing (including Lyra, System of Shadows, Summer Phantoms: Nocturne, (Disturbed) Radiance, and Still Harmless [BASS]ically), two live musique concrète collages (Name Droppings and Sea Lion Mix), and three one-minute miniatures (including Remembering Allen).
 Marianne Bickett painted the original watercolor for the CD cover art.

 Explore the PARMA CD website for added content.